-Welcome to the first week of The Home Organizing Challenge!
-Today we are organizing the kitchen.
+It’s the first week of The Home Organizing Challenge and we are off to an organized kitchen!

 Did you miss last week’s post on How To Prepare For The Organizing Challenge?
 Click here to get those checklists and set yourself for success!

 The kitchen is a hub for the life and activities of your home.